shellybranch2018/CEP_Project1_PetFinder/README.md

 Thanks for checking out our Project!

+Contributors: Dylan Rutter, Shelly Branch

 This is our Pet Finder App.
 The goal is to help aid in pet adoption.
+A topic I've always been very passionate about.
+Once I had drafted up a rough draft of api functionality on codepen,https://codepen.io/dylan-rutter/pen/byyzZm, Shelly was able to get a grid up with some scrolling and mobile functionality.

+Future goals would be adding user log in functionality to start off by saving a list of places you want to visit later on.

 The App uses 5 API's
 1. Google Maps